Fuzss/resourcepackoverrides/README.md

 + `fabric` for the Fabric Mods pack on Fabric (formerly `Fabric Mods`)
 + `server` for a downloaded resource pack provided by a server while logged in
 + `world` for a resource pack bundled with the currently played single-player world
-+ `programer_art` for the built-in Programmer Art pack (note the id only has a single "m" char)
++ `programmer_art` for the built-in Programmer Art pack (formerly `programer_art` with just a single "m" letter)
++ `high_contrast` for the built-in High Contrast pack

 Ids for external packs (packs loaded from `.minecraft/resourcepacks`) follow the following format: `file/FILE_NAME`.
 Note that the file extension is included.
 So, e.g. a pack put at `.minecraft/resourcepacks/my_awesome_pack.zip` has the id `file/my_awesome_pack.zip`.

-Please note that it is not allowed to use `§` as part of a resource pack id.
-If one of your pack includes that character, make sure to replace it with `\u00A7` when referencing the pack in the config file.
+It is not allowed to use the `§` character as part of a resource pack id.
+If one of your pack includes it, make sure the character is replaced with `\u00A7` when referencing the pack in the config file.
+This means a pack such as `.minecraft/resourcepacks/§b§lmy_awesome_pack§r.zip` must be referenced as `file/\u00A7b\u00A7lmy_awesome_pack\u00A7r.zip`.

 Additionally, the id of the currently hovered resource pack in the pack selection screen is shown as a tooltip when debug mode is enabled, which is done by holding the `D` key.